 What is there to do in Miami at night?
 Anything you can dream of!
 To dive into the heart of it all, the iconic South Beach is widely considered the best place for nightlife in Miami.

-For a full rundown of the best places bars and clubs in the city, check out our posts 25 Awesome Bars in Miami for Your Next Signature Cocktail and Party On at These 20 Best Nightclubs in Miami for Hot, Sizzling Nights Out.
+For a full rundown of the best places bars and clubs in the city, check out 25 Awesome Bars in Miami for Your Next Signature Cocktail and Party On at These 20 Best Nightclubs in Miami for Hot, Sizzling Nights Out.

 See the Miami Heat play at the Kaseya Center.
 You can see their full NBA schedule online and buy your tickets.